tinymovr/CANine/README.md

 ## Flashing

-We now offer simple firmware flashing using Chrome.
-[Go to the updater](https://tinymovr.github.io/CANine/).
+We now offer [a simple Web-based firmware update service](https://tinymovr.github.io/CANine/).
+Instructions are available on the page.
+Chrome and Edge are supported.

 ## Using